27 Problems of a three-element generating system of a two-dimensional set

 \[ \begin{align} -i\omega\newhat{\Phi} + \frac{4i}{3d}\Phi_0\left(s_1\newhat{u}_1 + s_2\newhat{u}_2 + s_3\newhat{u}_3\right) &= 0,\\ -i\omega\newhat{u}_1 - \frac{f_0}{\sqrt{3}}\left(c_3\newhat{u}_2 - c_2\newhat{u}_3\right) + \frac{2is_1}{d}\newhat{\Phi} &= 0,\\ -i\omega\newhat{u}_2 - \frac{f_0}{\sqrt{3}}\left(c_1\newhat{u}_3 - c_3\newhat{u}_1\right) + \frac{2is_1}{d}\newhat{\Phi} &= 0,\\ -i\omega\newhat{u}_3 - \frac{f_0}{\sqrt{3}}\left(c_2\newhat{u}_1 - c_1\newhat{u}_2\right) + \frac{2is_1}{d}\newhat{\Phi} &= 0. \end{align} \]

-It should be noted that there is a phase offset between the equations, which arises from the fact that the individual equations apply at different locations.
-This was edited out.
-In matrix form you get
+It should be noted that there is a phase offset between the equations, arising from the fact that the individual equations hold at different locations.
+This offset has been canceled out.
+In matrix form one obtains

 \[ \begin{align} \left(\begin{array}{cccc} -i\omega & \frac{4i}{3d}\Phi_0s_1 & \frac{4i}{3d}\Phi_0s_2 & \frac{4i}{3d}\Phi_0s_3 \\ \frac{2is_1}{d} & -i\omega & -\frac{f_0}{\sqrt{3}}c_3 & \frac{f_0}{\sqrt{3}}c_2\\ \frac{2is_2}{d} & \frac{f_0}{\sqrt{3}}c_3 & -i\omega & -\frac{f_0}{\sqrt{3}}c_1\\ \frac{2is_3}{d} & -\frac{f_0}{\sqrt{3}}c_2 & \frac{f_0}{\sqrt{3}}c_1 & -i\omega \end{array}\right)\left(\begin{array}{c} \newhat{\Phi}\\ \newhat{u}_1\\ \newhat{u}_2\\ \newhat{u}_3 \end{array}\right) = \mathbf{0}. \end{align} \]